rachmiel/110-fall-2017/README.md

 ### Missed Classes
 If you miss a class, it is your responsibility to check with classmates for notes to supplement the materials I've already provided online.
 I will not recap classes for you.
 ### Office Hours
 My office hours for this course are 5-7 pm on Tuesdays.
-The room RIT has assigned adjuncts for office hours is not very cozy, so I prefer meeting elsewhere.
+The room RIT assigns adjuncts for office hours is not cozy, so I prefer meeting elsewhere.
 To this end, please email me if you'd like to meet during office hours and we'll set up a nice location.
 ### Mobile Phones
 Please turn off sounds on your phone, so that you don’t disturb the people around you with notification noises.
 If you must take a call, please leave the room to do so.
 ### Notices of Accommodation